GeunhwaJeong/haneul-new/doc/src/explore/index.md

 Find answers to common questions about our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md) and more in our [FAQ](../contribute/faq.md).

+## DevNet and Testnet

+Experiment with:

+* [Haneul DevNet](../explore/devnet.md) - to gain operational experience with the Haneul software in a public setting
+* [Haneul Incentivized Testnet](https://haneul.io/resources-haneul/announcing-haneul-incentivized-testnet/) -  will feature a menu of incentives to encourage and reward meaningful participation during the Testnet waves

 ## Tutorial
 Taking an end-to-end [tutorial](../explore/tutorials.md) from starting a Haneul network locally to publishing a TicTacToe game on Haneul and playing it.